mojilala/API-GraphQL-Partnership/README.md

-# MojiLaLa Partnership GraphQL API Documentation
+# [WIP] MojiLaLa Partnership GraphQL API Documentation

 12,000 original stickers by 300+ artists all over the world.

 ## Access and API Keys

-`x-api-key` is required.
+`x-api-key` header is required.

 #### Public Beta Key